Fridge.com Logo

 Defrosting Freezer (if applicable) As needed

 These benefits show that giving a little breathing room in your fridge can be just as handy as filling it up.
 Whether you're whipping up meals or just sorting out your fridge space, knowing how some emptiness can help you out is a total game-changer for fridge performance.
 Want more tips on whether to keep your fridge full or empty?
-Check out our article here.
+Check out our article is it better to have a fridge full or empty?.

 Finding the Right Balance